BAMresearch/bam-masterdata/docs/explanations/parsing-structure.md

 - **Trade-offs**
   Modularity adds complexity.
 Developers must define and manage parsers carefully.
 There is also a performance cost when data passes through multiple transformations.
 However, the long-term benefits of reliability and flexibility outweigh these costs.

----

-## **“Why do we separate parsing from the rest of the transformation process, instead of doing it all in one step?”**

-**Answer:**
-Parsing deals with *syntax and structure*.
-Its job is to make sense of raw test files and produce objects that represent data in a clear way.
-Transformation, on the other hand, deals with *semantics and business logic*.
-It maps domain objects such as samples and test results into database entities according to rules, constraints, and relationships.

-By keeping parsing and transformation separate, the system becomes more maintainable, flexible, and reusable.
-Parsing logic can evolve independently of database logic.
-This separation ensures that the app can handle many different test formats while keeping the database layer consistent and reliable.

----

-## Conclusion

-The parsing app demonstrates how a simple ETL pipeline can be applied in research practice.
-By breaking down the process into four stages – extract, parse, transform, and load – the system achieves clarity and robustness.

-Custom parsers make the app flexible, reusable, and extensible.
-Transformation ensures that test data fits the schema of the target system.
-Finally, the loading step safely integrates structured data into the database.

-This architecture is not just a technical choice but a deliberate design decision: separating concerns leads to better maintainability, higher data quality, and the ability to adapt to new instruments and changing research requirements over time.